 Histotechnology Associate's Degree

 As a histology technician, you take samples from a subject and prepare them properly so the pathologist can study them under a microscope and arrive at a correct diagnosis.
 Get overviews of the associate's degree programs that can prepare you for this job.
 Learn how to choose a program and see what you'll study.
 See what common licensure and certification requirements there are.
-Schools offering Allied Health degrees can also be found in these popular choices.
+Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 Where Can I Earn an Associate's Degree in Histotechnology?